q-Opers, QQ-systems, and Bethe Ansatz II: Generalized Minors: Introduction

 .1in

 \textbf{Structure of the Paper.} This paper is organized as follows.
 In \Secref{regsing} we set up the group-theoretic data which will be needed for our construction.
-In \Secref{Sec:MiuraQQ} we review basic definitions and theorems of \cite{Frenkel:2020} using the new conventions. \Secref{Sec:GeneralizedWronskians} contains new results about generalized minors and quantum Wronskians.
-Finally, we illustrate these results for $G=SL(r+1)$ in \Secref{Sec:ExplicitExamples}.
+In \Secref{Sec:MiuraQQ} we review basic definitions and theorems of \cite{Frenkel:2020} using the new conventions.
+The final \Secref{Sec:GeneralizedWronskians} contains new results about generalized minors and quantum Wronskians as well as an illustration of these results for $G=SL(r+1)$.

 .1in \textbf{Acknowledgements.} P.K. is partially supported by AMS Simons Travel Grant.
-A.M.Z. is partially supported by Simons Collaboration Grant, Award ID: 578501.
+A.M.Z. is partially supported by Simons Collaboration Grant, Award ID: 578501, and NSF grant DMS-2203823.
 We are grateful to Edward Frenkel for his support and valuable comments.